jwt625/ReadingNotes/Physics/Papers/Spring2017.md

 - Spacial distribution of $g$ agrees with simulation.

-- A typical movement of the positioning stage of 10 μm heated the refrigerator from its base temperature of 15 mK to over 85 mK.
+- A typical movement of the positioning stage of 10um heated the refrigerator from its base temperature of 15mK to over 85mK.
 Most measurement done between 25 to 35mK

 - $T_1, T_2^* \sim 1\mu s$.